supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

-Then the jq is wrong:
+Then the jq needs to be corrected to:

 ```bash
 export REDPANDA_NETWORK_ID=$(curl -X POST "https://api.redpanda.com/v1/networks" \